ljack/iris-zed/README.md

 - **Dim**: parentheses rendered in a subdued color
 - **Hidden**: parentheses hidden when conceal is supported

+You can switch per buffer via the language selector (bottom-right):
+`Iris`, `Iris (Dim Parens)`, `Iris (Hide Parens)` — no reload required.

-Use the helper scripts and reload the extension:
+Use the helper scripts to change the default Iris mode and reload the extension:

 ```bash
 ./scripts/use-parens-normal.sh